ckatzorke/emerge-sls-handson/README.md

 ```
 **Note that the password cannot be retrieved later!** If you cant remember the credentials, you need to reset your principal with `az ad sp credential reset --name http://emerge-2019-serverless`.

-Export some values as environment variables
+Export some values as environment variables, these will be needed by the serverless framework to do the deployments.
+You can already imagine how this would integrate nicely into a CI/CD system...

 ```bash
 export AZURE_SUBSCRIPTION_ID='f2d8e35b-7bea-44ac-adb3-1f5046995578'